hbc/NGS_Data_Analysis_Course/sessionIII/lessons/04_DEG_deseq2.md

 ## Exporting significant gene lists

 The next step in our workflow is interpretation of gene lists using various tools for functional analysis.
 Depending on the tool you choose to use downstream, you will require different information from the results table as input.
-To be safe it is wise to keep atleast one copy of the full results table with relevant information.
+To be safe it is wise to keep at least one copy of the full results table with relevant information.

 First, let's sort the results file by adjusted p-value: